-Iron Mountain applies a monthly adjusted fuel surcharge to customer invoices.
-Adjustments to the fuel surcharge are effective from the first of each month and updated on this web page approximately two weeks prior to the effective date.
+Iron Mountain applies a fuel surcharge that is adjusted monthly.
+Adjustments to the fuel surcharge base will take effect on the first of each month and will be posted approximately two weeks prior to the effective date.

-(NOTE: If you click on the link, you will leave Iron Mountain's website.
-Iron Mountain is not responsible for the content or information provided on other web sites.)
+You can access on-road diesel fuel prices to view national average prices in Switzerland (Note: If you click on the link, you will leave the Iron Mountain website.
+Iron Mountain is not responsible for the content or information provided on other websites. )

 What the fuel surcharge applies to